allnulled/color-script/README.md

   - colors can be represented by hex format, like `#FF00FF`
   - the `color-script` parser acts as a calculator of multiple color or number operations, where.
   - each operation is separated by a new line.
-  - The allowed operations are:
+  - the allowed operations are:
      - addition `+`
      - substraction `-`
      - multiplication `*`